 THE witches took small care to hide their game.
 Rather they boasted of it; and it was, indeed, from their own lips that Sprenger picked up the bulk of the tales that grace his hand-book.
-It is a pedantic work, marked out into the absurd divisions and subdivisions employed by the followers of St. Thomas Aquinas; but a work sincere withal, and frank-spoken, written by a man so thoroughly frightened by this dreadful duel between God and the Devil, wherein God generally allows the Devil to win, that the only remedy he can discern is to pursue the latter fire in hand, and burn with all speed those bodies which he had chosen for his dwelling-place.
+It is a pedantic work, marked out into the absurd divisions and subdivisions employed by the followers of St. Thomas Aquinas; but a work sincere withal, and frank-spoken, written by a man so thoroughly frightened by this dreadfu duel between God and the Devil, wherein God generally allows the Devil to win, that the only remedy he car discern is to pursue the latter fire in hand, and burr with all speed those bodies which he had chosen for his dwelling-place.

-Sprenger's sole merit is the fact of his having written a complete book, which crowns a mighty system, a whole literature.
-To the old Penitentiaries, handbooks of confessors for the inquisition of sin, succeeded the Directories for the inquisition of heresy, the greatest sin of all.
-But for Witchcraft, the greatest of all heresies, special hand-books or directories were appointed.
-Hammers for Witches, to wit.
-These handbooks, continually enriched by the zeal of the Dominicans, attained perfection in the Malleus of Sprenger, the book by which he himself was guided during his great mission to Germany, and which for a century after served as a guide and light for the courts of the Inquisition.
+Sprenger's sole merit is the fact of his having written a complete book, which crowns a mighty system, whole literature.
+To the old Penitentiaries, hand books of confessors for the inquisition of sin, succeeded nicans, attained perfection in the Malleus of Sprenger, the book by which he himself was guided during his great mission to Germany, and which for a century after served as a guide and light for the courts of the Inquisition.